Some Mountains, Hills and Summits of Great Britain

 Grid Ref: NY 403051

-Height: 1601 ft (488 m)
+Height: 1597 ft (487 m)

-Status: Wainwright, Marilyn
+Status: Wainwright, Clement, sub-Marilyn

 Notes: Many walkers climb Wansfell Pike, a kilometre to the southeast, but relatively few walk along the ridge to Baystones (which, confusingly, Wainwright names as Wansfell).
 Baystones is the true summit of Wansfell and is a little higher.
 It's unfortunate that its situation is inferior to that of its smaller brother, either as a viewpoint or as a place to be.
 It is almost always climbed from Ambleside by way of Wansfell Pike and there are no paths to or from the summit in any other direction.
 In only one respect does Baystones score over Wansfell Pike and that's the view northwards towards Kirkstone Pass, with Red Screes and Stony Cove Pike crowding in from either side.